apuchenkin/elm-nested-router/README.md

 A simple router for single page applications, written in Elm.
 Inspired by [angular-ui-router](https://github.com/angular-ui/ui-router) and [Rails router](http://guides.rubyonrails.org/routing.html)

-**Elm nested router** allows to separate application logic to handlers, binded to specific routes.
-For every `Route` you can provide a list of actions that has to be performed on entering that `Route`, and a `view` function that manage to render specific to `Route` HTML parts.
+**Elm nested router** allows to separate application logic to handlers binded to specific routes.
+For every `Route` you can provide a list of actions that has to be performed on entering to `Route`, and a `view` function that renders `Route`  specific HTML parts.

 ## Example

-To create a routeable application we have to store Router state (Current route and params) to application state.
+To create a routeable application we have to keep `Router` state (Current route and params) in application state.
-In order to do this we create our application state with a helper `WithRouter`
+In order to do this we create our application state with a helper `WithRouter`:

 ```elm
 -- We use `WithRouter` to define application state
 type alias State = WithRouter Route